Open Data Hub logo

 1. Create a new text file using one of the following methods:

-• Click + to open a new launcher and click Text file.
+• Click + to open a new launcher and then click Text file.

 • Click FileNewText File.